winniebuna/classifying-Alzheimers-disease/README.md

 # classifying-Alzheimers-disease
-**CLASSIFYING ALZHEIMER'S DISEASE FROM BRAIM MRI SCANS USING DEEP NEURAL NETWORKS** »this is a neural network that uses VG19, a CNN architecture to classify Alzheimer's disease patients from from healthy patients using their brain images
+**CLASSIFYING ALZHEIMER'S DISEASE FROM BRAIM MRI SCANS USING DEEP NEURAL NETWORKS** »this is a neural network that uses VG19, a CNN architecture to classify Alzheimer's disease patients from healthy patients using their brain images

 **STEPS TO FOLLOW**
 1. Software Requirements